-The fieldwork for project was carried out on the 21st of September 2023.
-The site survey was conducted over a 4-hour period, by walking the site and sampling the vegetation, using a modified approach, based on the Braun-Blanquet vegetation survey method (Werger, 1974).
+The fieldwork for project was carried out on the 21st of November 2023.
+The site survey was conducted over a 4-hour period, by walking and driving the site and sampling the vegetation, using a modified approach, based on the Braun-Blanquet vegetation survey method (Werger, 1974).

-Figure 6: Google overview, showing the study area and the routes walked during the site visit.
+Figure 6: Google overview, showing the study area and the site verification routes used as well as the location of the Olea trees.